WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/classification/finserv/03-use-case-classification-finserv-reference.md

-# Workshop Notebook 3: Observability Part 1 - Validation Rules
+# Tutorial Notebook 3: Observability Part 1 - Validation Rules

 In the previous notebooks you uploaded the models and artifacts, then deployed the models to production through provisioning workspaces and pipelines.
 Now you're ready to put your feet up!
 But to keep your models operational, your work's not done once the model is in production.
 You must continue to monitor the behavior and performance of the model to insure that the model provides value to the business.